apotheon/unixlike/content/doc/awk_scripting.md

 Actually, we can.
 "Think outside the box."
 If you never had a teacher tell you that, you never had a real teacher.

-Harvested from StackOverflow (yes, occasionally there's something useful in that cesspool), we find this beauty of indirection:
+[Harvested from StackExchange][gilles] (yes, occasionally there's something useful in that cesspool), we find this beauty of indirection:

     #!/bin/sh
     "exec" "awk" "-f" "$0" "$@" && 0 {}

 That's right: we can get around this problem by using a standard shell shebang line and executing awk from within the script.
+(See that page for a note about truly ancient Unices.)

-The line immediately following the shebang line might need a little more explanation, though.
+The line immediately following the shebang line might need a little more explanation.
 Assume a file with the above shebang line trickery with the name `example.awk`.

 First of all, both lines are valid POSIX standard shell and valid POSIX standard awk at the same time.
 When executed, the `sh` executable gets invoked to interpret the contents of the file, which leads to invoking the shell's `exec` builtin, which in turn replaces the shell process with the awk process created by its own following argument, `awk`, with `-f` as its first parameter; that option takes a filename argument.
 In this case, the argument `$0` specifies the the `example.awk` file, and `$@` passes along any positional parameters following the user's initial command line input of the filename.
 Thus, assume the user entered this: